Pigs

 piggybank money symbol

-In very general terms the pig is told to be sociable, popular, passionate and reliable.
-They may be quick tempered.
+On the backside, they may be quick tempered.
 It is a Yin sign.

 The year of the pig comes every twelve years: